Embodiment

 Embodiment is the sense of being here in the present moment; it comes from the ability to be inside your body and feel your direct experience.

 Presence arises with compassion.
-Compassion is often defined as being directed at others, but to be able to start feeling and being in your life you also need to be able to cultivate it for yourself.
-It’s the key to being able to be present in your experience.
-It is the ability to be with your felt-sense of the world without the mind stepping in with judgements or fixed ideas.
+Compassion is the key to being able to be present in your experience.
+It creates the ability to be with your felt-sense of the world without the mind stepping in with judgements or fixed ideas.

 With these embodiment practices you are going inside, seeing what you find when you do that and opening to feeling whatever it is.
 This is a very tantric approach and requires a degree of open-mindedness to engage with.